For some people, a vacation getaway means a room with a nice, comfortable bed.

 Does the campground have electricity?

-Are pets allowed at the Cades Cove Campground?
+Are dogs allowed at the Cades Cove Campground?

 Yes, pets are allowed in the campground but must remain on a 6′ leash and never be left unattended.